roryvidalburgoa/webrtc-in-dash.js/mydevplan.md

 - Buttons now properly reflect connection status (Connect enabled when disconnected, Disconnect/Switch enabled when connected)

 ### 3. UI Values Not Updating in WebRtcHandler
-**Problem**: When users changed serial number or PIN in the UI, WebRtcHandler continued using old cached values.
+**Problem**: When users changed serial number or APIKey in the UI, WebRtcHandler continued using old cached values.
 **Solution**:
-- Modified setConfig() to update selectedCameraSerial and currentPin when config changes
+- Modified setConfig() to update selectedCameraSerial and apiKey when config changes
 - StreamController now calls setConfig() with latest settings before connecting
 - setupSocketIoClient() always uses fresh values from webRtcConfig
 - Added validation to ensure serial number is provided